ParaCoToUl/noarr-pipelines/README.md

 ## Bindings

-The [bindings folder](bindings) contains an example project that is experted as a binding to both the R language and the Python language.
-You can duplicate this folder and modify its contents to package your own GPGPU algorithm.
+The [bindings folder](bindings) contains an example project that is exported as a binding to both the R language and the Python language.
+You can duplicate this folder and modify its contents to package your GPGPU algorithm.

 ## Running tests